Formal Analysis of EDHOC Key Establishment for Constrained IoT Devices: Conclusions and Future Work

-As described in Section~\ref{sec:ciphersuite}, cipher suite negotiation in \mEdhoc{} spans one or more executions of the protocol.
-As part of the first message, the initiator proposes an ordered list of cipher suites they support (see Section~\ref{sec:edhoc}, Figure~\ref{fig:edhocFramework}).
-The responder either accepts the highest entry in this list (if they also support that suite) or makes a counter-proposal, namely the highest entry which they do support.
-If there is no such entry the responder rejects the suite entirely, and the protocol does not continue.
-If a run terminates due to the proposed cipher suites being rejected by the responder, the initiator maintains state and initiates a new run, proposing an updated set of cipher suites.
-This implicitly creates a long-lived meta-session covering multiple \mEdhoc{} sessions.

-However, the time for which the initiator should remember a rejected cipher suite for a given responder is not specified.
-From a security perspective, remembering the rejected cipher suite for the next \mEdhoc{} run in the same meta-session would be sufficient.
-If the responder is updated with a new cipher suite before the next such session, this could be taken into account.
-On the other hand, caching the rejected cipher suite between meta-sessions would reduce the number of round-trips for subsequent runs, should the responder not have been updated.
-This needs to be clearly specified, and we have conveyed this to the authors of the \mSpec.

-\section{Conclusions and future work}
+\section{\uppercase{Conclusions and Future Work}}

-We formally modeled all five methods of the \mEdhoc{} key establishment protocol using the \mTamarin{} tool, and formulated and verified several important security properties in this model -- PFS; session key material independence; mutual injective agreement on roles, identities and session key material (except for when the initiator uses the \mStat{} method); implicit authentication on on the same parameters for all methods; consitency, aliveness and peer awareness (the last two when mutual injective agreement holds); entity authentication (also when mutual injective agreement holds).
-Most importantly, we found that injective agreement on \mGiy{} does not hold for initiators when they use the \mStat{} method.
-We verified each method in isolation, and leave as future work to verify whether the methods are secure under composition.
+We formally modeled all four methods of the \mEdhoc{} \mSpec{} using \mTamarin.
+We formulated several important security properties and identified precise adversary models in which we verified these.
+The properties are shown in Table~\ref{tab:props}.
+Mutual injective agreement covers the set of parameters $S_P$: responder identity, roles, session key material (except for $P_I$ when initiator uses the \mStat{} authentication method), context identifiers \mCi{} and \mCr, and cipher suites \mSuites.
+The responder in addition is ensured agreement on the initiators identity and $P_I$, i.e., on the set $S_F$.
+Implicit agreement covers all previously mentioned parameters for both peers.
+Verification of all lemmas, including model validation lemmas, took 42 minutes on an Intel Core i7-6500U 2.5GHz using two cores.
+Mutual entity authentication, UKS- and KCI resistance can be inferred from the verified properties.

 Further, we identified a situation where initiators may establish an \mOscore{} security context with a different party than the application using \mEdhoc{} intended, and proposed a simple mitigation.
 We discussed how the IETF may extract and better define security properties to enable easier verification.
-There is some work that was done as part of this effort which has not been mentioned in this paper.
-These lines of enquiry form the basis for future work.